Beyond Marketing Funnels

 When we build emotional bridges between us and our prospects through empathy, flexibility, generosity, and warmth we tend to have a much easier time attracting and winning the right ones.

-THREE: Create Commitment with Trust.
+THREE: Engage with Trust.

 Once we engage our prospect’s emotions, it’s time to earn their trust.
 Trust earning happens by demonstrating integrity, generosity, and reliability — before, during and after the sale.